zeeev/wham/README.md

 -----
 ###Quick Install:

-Assuming that bamtools is installed and boost is present on your system skip strait to "Installing WhamTools."
+Assuming that bamtools is installed and boost is present on your system skip strait to "Installing WhamBAM."

 ###Dependencies: